July 26, 2021

 Then you’ll have to return for a permanent filling or a crown (a cover on the tooth).

-Tooth Extraction (pulling out the tooth) - When the pulp damage is too severe to repair, your dentist may recommend pulling out the tooth.
+When the pulp damage is too severe to repair, your dentist may recommend pulling out the tooth.

 To replace the missing tooth, your dentist will recommend a bridge or dental implant.
 Otherwise, the teeth on either side of the gap may shift and alter your bite.